DAVID'S REVIEW OF THE NEW INTERNATIONAL VERSION, 2011 UPDATE

 Some believe that the NIV is teaching "passive faith alone" salvation in Romans 10:10.
 That is not the point of the passage!
 Verse 9 drives the point home that one is saved by using their heart and their mouth.

 Some believe the NIV says in Ephesians 1:13 is teaching that we are saved at the point of hearing the Gospel.
 One has to understand the theme of the book to understand this verse.
 The theme is God revealing through the Good News that Gentiles are included in God's grand scheme.
 The NIV nails it.
-After addressing the Jews (see verse 12), Paul is now addressing the Gentiles and tells them that they will hear the Good News that the Gentiles are now included in God's grand plan, and once they believe (obey and become Christians), they are sealed with the Holy Spirit.
+After addressing the Jews (see verse 12), Paul is now addressing the Gentiles and tells them that they will hear the Good News that the Gentiles are now included, and once they believe (obey and become Christians), they are sealed with the Holy Spirit.

 Some believe that the 2011 NIV differs from the 1984 NIV in Romans 16:7 and 1 Corinthians 14:33-34 in such a way some say promotes feminism.
 The New American Standard Bible translates those passages in the very same way, yet nobody accuses it of promoting feminism.

 The thing I enjoy about the 2011 NIV the most is what the 1984 NIV was famous for: its readability without losing much of its form and structure, though it is a little more confusing with the gender-inclusive language.
 The beauty of the Bible does not rest in "thee"s, "thou"s. "-est"s or "-eth"s, but the fact that the Bible is our Creator's direct and loving message to us.
 Translating the Bible into 21st century English does not diminish God's Word at all.
 To hear the God's message with the same understanding, clarity and freshness as the original audience heard it is what makes the NIV special.